microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/README.md

 Almost all software systems are dependent on the performance of the physical disk.
 This is especially true for the performance of databases.
-More modern approaches to using SSD’s for physical disk storage can dramatically improve the performance of applications.
+More modern approaches to using SSDs for physical disk storage can dramatically improve the performance of applications.
 Here are some of the metrics that you can capture and analyze: